fwolfst/privatisator/README.md

 # Privatisator

-Firefox plugin to open the currently shown page in a private tab.
+Firefox plugin to open the currently shown page in a private tab: https://addons.mozilla.org/en-US/firefox/addon/privatisator/ .

 Gone are the days of Ctrl+L Ctrl+C Ctrl+Shift+P Ctrl+L (this one wasnt necessary, but ... muscle memory 🦾) Ctrl+V .

 Especially handy for web dev when you need to see how the current page looks without login/without certain cookies.

+Should also work in chromium.

 ## Release